petervdpas/mermaid-bridge/README.md

 ## Example Mermaid Syntax

-> You can try and edit the `mermaid-code` I added below, here: [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
+> You can try and edit the `mermaid-code` I added below, here (just copy&paste): [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
 You can also find more examples in the [Mermaid documentation](https://mermaid.js.org/intro/).

 **The following is an example of a CLASS diagram in Mermaid syntax:**